mihi314/neolight/README.md

 Both can be found on the release page.
 Then just add it to autostart.

-Similar to the linux xkb option version above, this just adds the layers on top of any existing layout, no matter which.
+Similar to the linux XKB option version above, this just adds the layers on top of any existing layout, no matter which.

 [Autohotkey]: https://www.autohotkey.com/

 ## How to Learn
-For typing practice have a look at e.g. [typing.io], which lets you type open source code instead of just regular text.
+If you want some typing practice, have a look at [typing.io], which lets you type open source code instead of just regular text.

 [typing.io]: http://typing.io/lessons